kailermai/tp/docs/UserGuide.md

 * `list` followed by `view 2` views the 2nd student in TAHub.
 * `find Betsy` followed by `view 1` views the 1st student in the results of the `find` command.

+### View overall trend of all student records: `trend`

+Displays the trend overview of records for all students.

+Format: `trend`

 ### Clearing all entries : `clear`

 Clears all entries from TAHub.